The changing usage of Publish or Perish over the years: where, why, when, what & who?

 - How to measure research impact: YouTube series Collates twelve mini-videos on measuring research impact, including several videos about PoP

-Download and use of Publish or Perish (PoP) is and will remain free (gratis), but your support toward the costs of hosting, bandwidth, and software development is appreciated.
-Only about one user out of every five thousand donates, so your support is very welcome.
-You can support Publish or Perish by donating, or by buying a PDF copy of the Publish or Perish Book or the Publish or Perish Tutorial.
+Download and use of Publish or Perish is and will remain free (gratis), but your contribution toward the costs of hosting, bandwidth, and software development is appreciated.
+Only about one user out of every ten thousand contributes, so your support is very welcome.
+If you find Publish or Perish useful, then this is your chance to say "thank you" to the developers.

 |Product name||Unit price||Quantity|